Last Updated on: 21st February 2023, 11:09 pm

 Catholic Monasteries are some of my Favorite Places

 As a history lover and former Catholic, I adore visiting Catholic monasteries for their history, art, and architecture.
-From the nunnery where the real Maria von Trapp lived in Austria to the stunning Kylemore Abbey in Ireland, I’ve spent many days on the road visiting these spiritual and holy places.
+From the nunnery where the real Maria von Trapp lived in Austria to visiting the stunning Kylemore Abbey while backpacking in Ireland, I’ve spent many days on the road visiting these spiritual and holy places.
 While researching where to head next, I decided to ask some of my favorite travel bloggers to share their favorite Catholic monasteries around the world.

 Santa Maria de Montserrat Abbey in Spain